Updated 1st June 2018

 - enjoy the well-kept peace and tranquillity of the region’s parks and gardens, set amidst historic towns (such as Tours, Orleans and Chateauroux) and their impressive chateau;

-- Huttopia Les Châteaux, at Bracieux, is a large camping and caravan site (282 pitches for touring caravans), set in stunning parkland, neighbouring famous chateau of the Loire – alternatively, head for Cheverny and the camping and caravan park at Les Saules;
+- Huttopia Les Châteaux, at Bracieux, is a large camping and caravan site, set in stunning parkland, neighbouring famous chateau of the Loire – alternatively, head for Cheverny and the camping and caravan park at Les Saules;

 - Brittany is the Celtic fringe of France – which jealously guards its own distinctive language (Breton), some say which is more akin to Welsh than French;